-Overall governance of CSR and approving of the CSR Policy will be the responsibility of the Board.
+Overall governance of CSR and approval of the CSR Policy is the responsibility of the Board.

-- The CSR Committee shall formulate and recommend to the Board, an annual action plan in pursuance of its CSR Policy. - The Board shall ensure proper implementation of the CSR Policy along with monitoring and reviewing CSR Activities undertaken by the Bank and provide inputs as and when required. - The Board shall satisfy itself that the CSR funds so disbursed are in alignment to the CSR Policy of the Bank and have been utilized for the purposes and in the manner approved by it.
-The CFO or appropriate authority shall certify the same to the effect. - The Board shall also ensure appropriate disclosures pursuant to the Act and amendments thereof in the Annual Reports and Banks website in prescribed formats. - In case of on-going project, as defined under Rule 2(1) (i) of the Companies (CSR Policy) Rules 2014, the board of a company shall monitor the implementation of the project with reference to the approved timelines and year wise allocation and shall be competent to make modification, if any, for smooth implementation of the project within the overall permissible time period.
+- The CSR Committee formulates and recommends to the Board an annual action plan in pursuance of its CSR Policy. - The Board ensures proper implementation of the CSR Policy along with monitoring and reviewing CSR Activities undertaken by the Bank and provides inputs as and when required.

+- The Board satisfies itself that the CSR funds so disbursed are in alignment with the CSR Policy of the Bank and have been utilized for the purposes and in the manner approved by it.
+The CFO or appropriate authority certifies the same to the effect. - The Board also ensures appropriate disclosures pursuant to the Act and amendments thereof on the Annual Reports and Bank's website in prescribed formats. - In case of an ongoing project, as defined under Rule 2(1)(i) of the Companies (CSR Policy) Rules 2014, the Board of a company monitors the implementation of the project with reference to the approved timelines and year-wise allocation and is competent to make modification, if any, for smooth implementation of the project within the overall permissible time period.

-The CSR Department of the Bank will be responsible for administering and executing the policy.
-As the Bank's CSR activities evolve further, the policy may be revised with the approval of the Board as per the recommendations of CSR Committee.
+The CSR Department of the Bank is responsible for administering and executing the policy.
+As the Bank's CSR activities evolve further, the policy may be revised with the approval of the Board as per the recommendations of the CSR Committee.